Vishwavidhaata

-Vishwavidhaata is a 1997 Hindi film directed by Farogh Siddique starring Jackie Shroff, Ayesha Jhulka, Sharad Kapoor, Pooja Batra, Arjun and Ashish Vidyarthi.
+Vishwavidhaata is a 1997 Hindi-language film directed by Farogh Siddique starring Jackie Shroff, Ayesha Jhulka, Sharad Kapoor, Pooja Batra, Arjun and Ashish Vidyarthi.
 The film is shot in India and Sharjah.
-It is a loose remake of the Tamil film Pudhiya Mugam, written by Revathi and Suresh Menon.
-The film features songs composed by A. R. Rahman, re-used from Pudhiya Mugam.
-Rahman was upset with the producers since the music was re-used in the film without his permission.
+It is a loose remake of the Tamil film Pudhiya Mugam, written by Suresh Chandra Menon.
+The film features songs composed by A. R. Rahman, re-used by him from Pudhiya Mugam.

 Plot

 Jai Verma (Sharad Kapoor) lives in Bombay.
 He is an honest, unemployed youth who cannot arrange for his mother's treatment.
 He happens to meet underworld goons looking for such frustrated people, and they force him into the world of terrorism.
 Rai Bahadur (Ashish Vidyarthi), the uncrowned king of terrorism, orders Jai to be killed when he revolts.
 Jai flees to Sharjah and undergoes plastic surgery to begin a new life.
-He returns to India as Ajay Khanna (Jackie Shroff), meets his ex-lover Radha (Ayesha Jhulka), and marries her.
+He returns to India as Ajay Khanna (Jackie Shroff), meets his wife Radha (Ayesha Jhulka), and marries her.
 They have a baby boy, Ravi Khanna (Sharad Kapoor).
 Ravi's parents want him to become a police officer to do away with traitors, but they themselves end up becoming a target instead.